 A tick list of top tips for making sure you’re getting the most for your money when putting together a brief.

-Recently Dan Cowley, our Research Manager, was invited to be part of the panel at the Visitor Studies Group Masterclass about commissioning audience research.
+Recently Dan Cowley, one of our Research Managers, was invited to be part of the panel at the Visitor Studies Group Masterclass about commissioning audience research.
 Whilst some arts organisations have teams who commission external research, we know that when it comes to learning and engagement projects, it can often be down to individuals to create the brief and find the right consultant to work with.
 Here are some of Dan’s top tips.

 How much time and money do I need to do good research or evaluation?

-Research and evaluation don’t need to be expensive – and if you’re on a budget, we’ll often suggest cost effective and DIY methods.
+Research and evaluation doesn’t need to be expensive – and if you’re on a budget, we’ll often suggest cost effective and DIY methods.
 Be aware that these may involve a significant time investment on your part, and some elements of your research will probably require specialist skills.

 Ultimately, the depth and breadth of what the work can achieve depends on a mix of time and budget.
 If you’re not sure if what you want is realistic given these constraints, we’re always happy to give some indications of what might be doable, and you can give consultants or agencies a call if you want to get a sense of if you’re heading in the right direction.